Occ. Code 8720700

 financial resources of the facility specific to the Health Services

-implement, and administer policies and procedures to ensure accountability
+implements, and administers policies and procedures to ensure

-employ, control, and discharge employees within the RMU in accordance with
+employs, controls, and discharges employees within the RMU in accordance

 written recommendations to the Deputy Commissioner/Chief Medical Officer in